mattmakai/underwear/README.rst

 Underwear is a library for easily deploying any Python-powered web application to one or more Linux servers.

-Underwear is free software under the MIT license.
-Additional documentation can be found on the `Underwear Read the Docs <http://underwear.rtfd.org>`_ page.

 What Problem Does Underwear Solve?
 ----------------------------------